 This videos helps in choosing the right gaming monitor.
 Now remember, most of the gaming monitor out there are expensive and have thick bezels.
 So, for now you need to keep an open mind about things.
 Currently, there are only a few thin bezel monitor that are gaming grade.

 Thin Bezel Monitor, VESA Mounts and Stands; How Do They Add Up?

-The VESA mount on the left, VIVO Dual LCD Monitor Desk Mount Stand, for example (which also happens to be the best seller on Amazon.com) has both 75 and 100 mm mounting holes.
-You can hook up two monitors with upto 27 inch display.
-Now this is a desk mount stand which means that can just position and hook at the back of your work table.
+The VESA mount above, VIVO Dual LCD Monitor Desk Mount Stand, for example (which also happens to be the best seller on Amazon.com) has both 75 and 100 mm mounting holes.
+You can hook up two monitors with upto 27 inch displays.
+Now this is a desk mount stand which means that you can just position and hook it at the back of your work table.
 It does not have a stand.
-There are many other stands, some have stands, some don’t.
-Some have two, some have three and some have holes for multiple monitors.
+There are many other mounts, some have stands, some don’t.
+Some have two, some have three and some have holes for many monitors.

 EZM Triple Monitor Mount Stand Free is a free standing mount, which supports up to 3 x 24 inch displays.
-Now you can find both, Desk Mount Stands and Free Standing Mounts for all kinds of display sizes.
-The Desk Mount Stands give you more space and look cleaner, but the Free Standing Mounts are more mobile and less limited in functionality.
+You can find both Desk Mount Stands and Free Standing Mounts for all kinds of display sizes.
+The Desk Mount Stands give you more space and looks cleaner, but the Free Standing Mounts are more mobile and less limited in functionality.

 Learn more about stands:

 Dell has always been in the forefront of making ultra-slim bezel displays.
 They were not only the pioneers in making affordable slim bezel monitors, but have also made great strides with their current generation of narrow bezel monitors.

 AOC and ASUS are another notable brands in this category; whereas, all other major brands have experimented with their designs at one point or another.